radancyco/radancyco.github.io/uid/code-standards/index.md

 * Take care not to unnecessarily nest elements.
 * Before you use an element purely for styling purposes, ask these questions:
     * Can the parent element or a parent sibling be styled, instead, to achieve the same effect?
-    * Can a psuedo-element be used in place of a span or div?
+    * Can a pseudo-element be used in place of a span or div?
     * Can the HTML be restructured to be just as semantic *and* easier to style?

 {%  highlight scss %}